slz2003/RFCScope-/Errata_filtering/Result_manual/9774-5/packetizer_raw_output.md

 Clarify the text to explicitly delineate the responsibilities between implementers (e.g., by providing a configuration mechanism) and network operators (who must correctly deploy and use that mechanism).

-**Severity:** Medium
-  *Basis:* The lack of clarity in role assignment may result in inconsistent behavior, but it is less likely to cause immediate routing failures compared to undefined algorithm outcomes.

-**Confidence:** High

-**Experts mentioning this issue:**

-- ActorDirectionalityExpert: NewIssue-1

 ---